Mission:

 Heads of Services Meeting

-Attendance: Seven different services were represented in the meeting.
-9 professionals attended the meeting.
+Attendance: Five different services were represented in the meeting.
+Six professionals attended the meeting.

 Discussions: